victor-smirnov/digital-philosophy/Artificial Intelligence.md

-# Memoria and Artificial Intelligence #
+# Computational Functional Consciousness (with Memoria Framework) #

 **Note that this page is work in progress, as well as other parts of Memoria.
 So be patient.
 Thanks!**